GabrielSouza007/shorts-summary/README.md

 Shorts Summary is a web application to create a summary of YouTube short videos using Artificial Intelligence to transcribe the video content and summarize the content.

-Made with ♥ by Gabriel :wav:
+Made with ♥ by Gabriel :wave:

 ## 🚀 Technologies